Listen to the podcast:

 You may want to read:

 The downside to the word pride is that it does not get into the specifics of my sin.
 Since all sin is a form of pride, it is hard to repent of it.
-But if you tell me what specific manifestation of pride that you see in my life, I can repent.
+But if you tell me what specific manifestation of pride you see in my life, I can repent.
 Let’s say that the form of pride that I struggle with is self-righteousness, or anger, or arrogance, or laziness.
 All of these are manifestations of pride.

 If you were to tell me that you struggled with pride, I would not be surprised.
 You are a fallen person like me living in a fallen world.
-The problem with your self-analysis, as humble as it would be, is that I would not know anything new about you.
+As humble as it would be, the problem with your self-analysis is that I would not know anything new about you.
 A broad characterization like that may reduce my counsel down to suggesting that you pray more and read your Bible.

 Though praying and Bible reading are excellent disciplines, they are generally not enough when it comes to the granular level of your sin.
 By saying that you are proud is to affirm what the Bible teaches.
 But if you tell me the specific manifestations of your pride, I would uniquely know you because your “sinful ways” would separate you from every other human on the planet.

 I would be able to pray specifically for you.
 I would also be able to bring specific Scriptures to bear on your unique manifestations of pride.
 I encourage you to learn how to be more specific with your friends.
-To say, “I am sick” is one thing, but to say, “I have the flu,” tells me a lot more.
-We can serve each other better by thinking deeply about each other while bringing the gospel to each other in “customized” ways.
+To say, “I am sick” is one thing, but to say, “I have the flu” tells me a lot more.
+We can better serve each other by thinking deeply about each other while bringing the gospel to each other in “customized” ways.

-I often hear people say that they are “so proud of (fill in the blank).”
+Lastly, I often hear people say they are “so proud of (fill in the blank).”
 They are proud of their child, or they are proud of some achievement, etc. I understand what they are saying, but using the word “proud” in that way is not the best way to communicate their thoughts.

 When good things come my way, I like to say, “I’m so encouraged by my child’s (fill in the blank).
 Or, “God is so kind to permit this to happen.”
 Using the word “pride” to talk about the mercies of the Lord does not adequately express your thoughts.
 For example, “I’m so encouraged by God’s kindness to me through the readers of our site.”
 I’m not “proud” of you, but I’m thankful to God for you.